Kaint2051/ACS/README.md

 # TedevACS

-TedevACS is a high performance Auto Configuration Server (ACS) for remote management of TR-069 enabled devices of Mobifone Customer.
+TedevACS is a high performance Auto Configuration Server (ACS) for remote management of TR-069 enabled devices of Mobifone Customer and built from GenieACS.

 ## Deployment
 Setup in server deployment, edit the network mongodb with gateway docker: